AndersGerner/expo-supabase-starter/readme.md

+# Project is under development.
+Not fully tested, feel free to chip in.
+Readme will be updated when I am done.

 # Expo Supabase Starter

 This repository serves as a comprehensive template for developing Expo applications with Supabase as the backend.
 It integrates various technologies such as Expo Router for navigation, Tailwind for styling, React-Hook-Form for form handling, Zod for schema validation, and TypeScript for type safety.
 By leveraging these powerful tools, this starter template provides a robust foundation for building modern, scalable, and efficient mobile applications.